05/04/21 Easter Monday. UK Deaths: 26. Harborough Infected: 133.

 08/04/21 UK Deaths: 53.
 Harborough Infected: 96.
 The Health Secretary said everyone should take a vaccine when their time comes, and the risk of experiencing a brain clot was the same as “taking a long-haul flight”.

 09/04/21 UK Deaths: 60.
 Harborough Infected: 79.
 The Prince of Edinburgh has died, age 99yrs.
 It is a shame he didn’t manage to make 100yrs.
 Philip was a complex character who came from a dysfunctional family and married into an equally flawed clan.
-Despite a privileged and at times cantankerous life, in his later years he managed to support a great deal of charities and is remembered by many throughout the world with fondness.
+Despite a privileged and at times cantankerous life, in his later years, he managed to support a lot of charities and is remembered by many throughout the world with fondness.

 During the early evening, we had a surprise visit by Jamie bearing two splendid jumbo artisan pies (lamb and beef), he was on his way to Ruth’s in Bottesford and had deviated on his journey to provide us with the victuals.
 What a lovely way to finish the day for a Yorkshire tyke!
 Lots of free booty and not a penny spent.